 What is a Judgment?

 “I just want to commend you on a job well done!
-I tried for many years to collect on this judgement and ran into many dead ends.
+I tried for many years to collect on this judgment and ran into many dead ends.
 I ran across your website and decided to give it a shot.
-I am amazed you were able to collect on a judgement that was close to 20 years old.
+I am amazed you were able to collect on a judgment that was close to 20 years old.
 If I ever have another debt that I need help collecting, I would certainly use your organization.
 Thank you for your hard work and keep the checks coming.”

 Joe Scotto, Weston, Florida

 In the event a judgment debtor does not pay, you may need the services of a collection agency who offers judgment recovery services.
 Your Collection Solution, LLC can handle this task for you and will work with an attorney, sheriff, a marshal or any court officer to assist in locating and seizing the judgment debtor’s assets or garnishing wages to satisfy the judgment if appropriate.
 The enforcement officer may request his or her fees in advance for mileage and other expenses before attempting to locate the assets or execute on the wages.
 In some circumstances, these fees later can be added to the original judgment amount.
 Examples of assets, as each state law differs, may or may not include bank accounts, real estate, automobiles, stocks, and bonds.

 You may file an application in small claims, however if the balance owed to you exceeds the Small Claims Court maximum we will find an attorney who can pursue the claim in Civil Court for you.
 The attorneys we work with, provide services on a contingent fee arrangement.
 You are responsible for filing and execution costs.
 Keep in mind to receive your judgment against your debtor, a judge or arbitrator decides the outcome of the hearing so we cannot guarantee or forecast the outcome.

 Your Collection Solution, LLC can provide post judgment collection assistance in New York and New Jersey.
 Various options to collect a judgment may be available to us, depending on the state, and are listed below.